 Unless you’re just absolutely in love with the shape and framing of your chair or loveseat, you probably ought to consider cutting your losses and replacing it with a new piece of furniture.

 When replacing your upholstered furniture, you’ll also need to consider how you’re going to get rid of the old furniture.
 You’d probably prefer not to throw it away since an old sofa or recliner will cause environmental damage in a landfill.

 You may be able to donate your used sectional or upholstered chair to your local charity.
 However, if stained or damaged, charities near you may not accept your furniture donation.

 This can be quite frustrating, especially since the whole reason you decided to replace your upholstered furniture in the first place was to save money, time, and effort.

 The best way to save yourself the hassle of getting rid of your old sleeper sofa or recliner is to use a furniture removal service like LoadUp to handle the task for you.

 Furniture Pickup & Disposal Services

-All of LoadUp’s independently-contracted junk removal professionals are fully background-checked and are completely insured for any accidental damage to your property under a minimum $1 million policy, so you know you’re getting upholstered furniture removal you can trust.
+At LoadUp, our nationwide junk removal professionals are fully background-checked and are completely insured for any accidental damage to your property under a minimum $1 million policy.
+This way you know you’re getting upholstered furniture removal you can trust.